-- 个 antibiotic resistance is associated with 个 morbidity, mortality, and 个 in healthcare associated infections - By 2050, multidrug resistant organisms (MDROs) will kill more patients than cancer - ↑ antibiotic use has contributed to ↑ resistance and other consequences - 30% of C. difficile infection now occurs in the community - Simultaneous ↓ in antimicrobial development - Lack of new antibiotics to address resistance - Costly health care - \$20 billion direct, - \$35 billion indirect, - 8 million additional days
+- † antibiotic resistance is associated with

+† morbidity,

+† mortality, and

+† healthcare associated infections

+- More than 2.8 million antibiotic resistant infections occur in the U.S. annually

+- More than 35,000 patients die as a result of antibiotic resistance

+- ↑ antibiotic use has contributed to ↑ resistance and other consequences

+- C. difficile infection increasing the overall threat of exceeding 3 million infections and 48,000 deaths in the U.S. annually

+- Suboptimal antibiotic therapy, such as in sepsis and surgical prophylaxis

+- Simultaneous ↓ in antimicrobial development

+- Lengthy and costly medication development process

+- Costly health care

+- \$20 billion direct,

+- \$35 billion indirect,

+- 8 million additional days